Discover the career path of Cillian Murphy, from the first major opportunity to industry-changing achievements.

 In February 2012, Cillian Murphy wrote a message of support to the former Vita Cortex workers involved in a sit-in at their plant.

-In 2013, Cillian Murphy made his directorial debut with a music video for the band Money's single 'Hold Me Forever'.
+In 2013, Cillian Murphy made his directorial debut with a music video for the band Money's single "Hold Me Forever".

-In October 2014, the second series of Peaky Blinders, starring Cillian Murphy as Thomas Shelby, began broadcasting on the BBC.
+In October 2014, the second series of 'Peaky Blinders', starring Cillian Murphy as Thomas Shelby, began broadcasting on the BBC.

 In 2014, Cillian Murphy starred in the drama 'Aloft' and Wally Pfister's 'Transcendence'.
+He also reunited with Enda Walsh in the play 'Ballyturk'.

-In 2017, Cillian Murphy appeared in Christopher Nolan's film Dunkirk.
+In 2017, Cillian Murphy appeared in Dunkirk.

-On August 25, 2019, the first episode of season 5 of Peaky Blinders, starring Cillian Murphy as Thomas Shelby, was broadcast on BBC One.
+On August 25, 2019, the first episode of season 5 of 'Peaky Blinders', starring Cillian Murphy, was broadcast on BBC One.

 In 2020, Cillian Murphy starred in the horror sequel A Quiet Place Part II.

-Since 2020, Cillian Murphy has hosted 'Cillian Murphy's Limited Edition', a radio series on BBC Radio 6 Music.
+Since 2020, Cillian Murphy has hosted 'Cillian Murphy's Limited Edition', a limited-run radio series on BBC Radio 6 Music.

 Following the success of Oppenheimer and the Barbenheimer phenomenon, Cillian Murphy was named in Variety's list of the most influential figures of 2023 in the entertainment and media industry.